System-specific parameter optimization for non-polarizable and polarizable force fields: Results and discussion

 We should note that the NMR model we used does not contain any explicit water molecules.
-To determine if waters could be present in the binding site, we looked at 15 Zinc finger X-ray crystallography structures from the Protein Data Bank\cite{berman2000pdb} (PDB) website (\href{http://www.rcsb.org/pdb/}{http://www.rcsb.org/pdb/}) to find binding sites which are similar to this one (see \ref{SI:tbl:other_pdbs} for a full list).
+To determine if water could be present in the binding site, we looked at 15 Zinc-finger X-ray crystallography structures from the Protein Data Bank\cite{berman2000pdb} (PDB) website (\href{http://www.rcsb.org/pdb/}{http://www.rcsb.org/pdb/}) to find binding sites which are similar to this one (see \ref{SI:tbl:other_pdbs} for a full list).
 We looked at binding sites which had a total of 2 histidines and 2 cysteines, similar to 1ZNF.
 We found 8 binding sites from the 15 crystal structures, and the smallest water distance to \ch{Zn^{2+}} was 4.38 {\AA}, well outside even the 3rd peak range in the NMR models.
 We further relaxed the matching criterion for the binding site to any binding site that contains a total of 4 histidines or cysteines (i.e., the number of coordinating histidines and cysteines sum to 4, but does not have to be 2 each).
 This resulted in a total of 60 binding sites.
 From these, we found the smallest water distance to be 3.98 {\AA}, still beyond the peak 3 range.

-Thus, the inclusion of water in the 1st and 2nd peak, as is the case in CTPOL model, is uncharacteristic of Zn-finger binding sites of similar nature to 1ZNF.
-The opt-CTPOL model does a better job of keeping the water outside these peaks, with only a small fraction of waters in the 2nd peak.
+Thus, the inclusion of water in the 1st and 2nd peaks, as is the case in CTPOL model, is uncharacteristic of Zn-finger binding sites of similar nature to 1ZNF.
+The opt-CTPOL model does a better job of keeping the water outside these peaks, with only a small fraction of water in the 2nd peak.

 \FloatBarrier